 Water birth is intended to mimic the calm, liquid environment in the womb.
 Because your baby has spent the last 40 weeks cushioned in amniotic fluid, birthing in a similar environment is thought to be gentler on your baby.

-Research shows that laboring in water is linked to shorter labors and less use of medical interventions like epidural drugs.
-In the later stages of labor, the water may actually increase your energy.
+Research shows that laboring in water is linked to shorter labor and less use of medical interventions like epidural drugs.
+In the later stages of labor, the water may increase your energy.

 Water birth tubs offer a soothing, comforting, relaxing environment for labor.
 The buoyancy of the water naturally lessens your body weight, allowing you to move freely and maintain a more comfortable position.
 Buoyancy may promote more efficient contractions and better blood circulation, which is good for you and your baby.